notfullmetal/RDStremio/README.md

 **Important Reminders:**
 - Before importing, ensure you have:
-  - Added your Real-Debrid credentials in the **Services** tab of the web interface.
+  - Configured your Real-Debrid and Torbox credentials (see Section 5.5)
-  - Entered the correct Mediaflow Proxy URL and password in the **Proxy** tab.
+  - Added the StremThru Proxy URL and password in the **Proxy** tab (see Section 5)
 - You can always update these settings after import if needed.

 **Editing Your Configuration in the Future:**
 - To edit your configuration later, you will need to log in to the AIOStreams web interface using your **UUID** and the **configuration password** you set during import.
 Make sure to keep these credentials safe.

-## Additional Notes
+## 7. Additional Notes

 - **Updates:** If you change any environment variables or configuration files, restart the containers:
   ```sh